andrewbaxter/good-ormning/readme.md

 `generate` will save the version type info in `$OUT_DIR` for use in the proc macros, and generates code to perform database migrations.

+You can also programmatically assemble queries using ast objects and pass them in to `GenerateArgs` to have it turn them into functions in the created module.

 Use the database with:

 ```rust,ignore